 The Debris Management Plan is designed to provide guidance to local governments and state agencies in planning, mobilizing, operating, and deactivating disaster debris sites.
-It is important that agencies and local governments handling debris have their own debris management plan that complies with this document and the debris management requirements of FEMA as published in FEMA's Debris Management Guide, FEMA-325.
+It is important that agencies and local governments handling debris have their own debris management plan that complies with this document and the debris management requirements of FEMA.
+Refer to the FEMA Public Assistance Program and Policy Guide (PAPPG), available at www.fema.gov, for further important information.
 It is important that local debris management plans identify key staff members and their responsibilities for managing and controlling debris clearing, removal, and ultimate disposition operations.
-See http://gohsep.la.gov/GRANTS/RECOVERY-GRANTS/Public-Assistance/Debris-Management for more information from GOHSEP regarding debris management planning.

 Disaster debris management is typically the largest part of government expenditures for disaster relief and recovery.
 The success of a debris management program is dependent upon the commitment by the agencies involved to planning, implementing, and evaluating their plan effectively and efficiently.
 Proper planning by management and effective employee training provides a foundation for a quick and successful recovery.

 The benefits of advance planning for disaster debris management include: